Aryan9007/Sneaky-Sneakers/readme.md

 <h2>The pages</h2>

 I have been working on my project.
 For this project i have made a webshop about shoes.
-I have made a Visiterpage and a Adminpage
+I have made a <a href="https://aryan9007.github.io/Sneaky-Sneakers/">Visiterpage</a> and a <a href="https://aryan9007.github.io/Sneaky-Sneakers/admin.html">Adminpage</a>

 How to use the visiterpage